Hyperbaric Oxygen to Assist Adults With Opioid Use Disorder in Reducing Methadone Dose | Canada Hyperbarics Skip to main content

 What Researchers Did

-Researchers conducted a randomized controlled trial in the northwestern United States to investigate hyperbaric oxygen therapy (HBOT) as an adjunct to reduce withdrawal symptoms for adults initiating a medically supervised methadone dose reduction.
+Researchers conducted a randomised controlled trial in the northwestern United States to investigate hyperbaric oxygen therapy (HBOT) as an adjunct to reduce withdrawal symptoms for adults initiating a medically supervised methadone dose reduction.

 What They Found